 Toroweap Overlook: Having spent a night sleeping on the edge of the rim during a dramatic thunderstorm, Toroweap has fond memories.
 Photography was my life back then and we woke to great light.
 The photo I took won the most awards of any picture I have ever taken.

 Lava flows poured into the canyon between 830,000 and 100,000 years ago.
 From mile 178 down to Lake Mead, volcanic activity is a constant feature of the canyon.
-Several high side canyons have large plugs of lava filling them.
-Lava flows spill down walls and huge walls of lava columns line the near shores.
+Several high-side canyons have large plugs of lava filling them.
+Lava flows spill down walls and huge walls of lava columns line the shores.
 Ancient lava flows extend downriver for at least 74 miles.
 The last remnant of basalt lava flow from the Toroweap area is a mile 254.8.

 Vulcans Anvil: At mile 178.3, this 50-foot lava plug signals the approach to Lava Falls.
 It is the remains of a volcano that erupted more than 200,000 years ago.

 Lava Falls (Vulcan) Rapid: mile 179.7.
 Rated 8-10 with a 13-foot drop, Lava Falls is the most notorious rapid on the river.
-Everyone scouted the rapid from a pullout on river right.
+Everyone scouted the rapid from a pullout on the river right.
 Andrea had given a great description of the issues using rocks and sand on the beach.
 Three of us rode in the front, the most seaworthy method.
 The approach is like an infinity pool with no tongue.
 The main hazard is the Ledge, a huge, wide hole that spans the middle of the river.
 Entering it would ensure a capsize.
 Equally dangerous is the Hole to China, a small, but equally deadly hole on the far right.
 After that is a huge V wave with a big wave driven off a rock that enters from the right.
 The best line is to go just to the right of the ledge and hit the V on its left side.
 We hit the right side of the V wave particularly hard and as I was on the right, almost went in.
 Chelsea lost her oars and also almost swam.
 After the V wave are several huge waves in a train.

-Then just below is Lower Lava Rapid, rated 3-4, but with a 14 foot drop.
+Then just below is Lower Lava Rapid, rated 3-4, but with a 14-foot drop.

 Lava Falls was successfully piloted going upstream using four jet boats during the 1960 uprun of the Colorado.
 The skipper was Jon Hamilton, the son of jet boat inventor Sir William Hamilton.